-The Goose Hummock Shop has been the premier Cape Cod destination for fishing gear, hunting supplies, guns and outdoor equipment for 65 years!
+The Goose Hummock Shop has been the premier Cape Cod destination for fishing gear, hunting supplies, guns and outdoor equipment for over 70 years!

 Come visit our shop in Orleans and see everything that the Goose has to offer.
 Our knowledgeable staff will be happy to help you find everything you need to make the catch.
 Or visit our online store www.themightyfish.com.